 One of the reasons for this counter-intuitive result is that there is no “apportionment” of disability under the Longshore and Harbor Workers’ Compensation Act.

-20 years ago in high school, Joe hurt his knee playing football and had surgery.
-Joe became a longshoremen right out of high school.
+20 years ago while a high school student, Joe hurt his knee playing football and had surgery.
+Joe then became a longshoreman right out of high school.

-The doctor told him his knee was worn out from the two old injuries and the work he did as a top handler operator and he had knee replacement surgery.
+The doctor told Joe that his knee was worn out from the two old injuries and the work he did as a top handler operator, and he required knee replacement surgery.
 After the surgery, the doctor rated the disability in his knee at 35% and reported that 25% of the disability was due to the two prior injuries and 10% due to work activities.

 At the Longshore Injury Hotline, we provide free consultations and are happy to answer any questions you have about your rights under the Longshore Act.
-Please call us today toll-free at 888-Longies (888-566-4437), or we invite you to fill out our ONLINE FORM.
+Please call us today toll-free at 888-Longies (888-566-4437), or complete our confidential form and we will follow up with you directly.